 San Miguel is in the downtown area of Cozumel.
 It’s closest to the Punta Langosta pier, so its actually an easy walk.
 If you’re at one of the piers further west, you can either take a longer walk, or take a 10 minute cab ride.
 Since Cozumel tends to be very hot, a cab ride may be your best bet!

-In San Miguel, you’ll find many local shops selling souvenirs, local crafts, silver jewelry, and my favorite – beautiful white casual and beach wear.
+In San Miguel, you’ll find many local shops selling souvenirs, local crafts, silver jewelry, beautiful white cotton casual and beach wear.
+You can also stop in at a local restaurant where you can find authentic Mexican cuisine.

 If you enjoy just getting out and walking, the waterfront view is gorgeous, and of course, window shopping is free.
 You can also walk and stop in at Benito Juarez Park and visit the charming (and old) San Miguel Church.